 So an idea to Chisinau was born.
 You could immediately feel the excitement over the new adventure.
 With a new plan in mind, we didn’t mind waiting for another two hours.

 Eventually, pizza was delivered and it tasted like an adventure.
 It was not good at all.
 The dough was cold and thick, but the excitement made the taste better tenfold.

 In conclusion, never order pizza in Odessa during the afternoon, because of heavy traffic jams.
 You might die from starving while waiting.

-I think we paid like 25USD each for steak, a bowl of grilled vegetables and glass of wine.
-The price was almost comparable to medium-priced Czech’s restaurants.
+I think we paid like 25USD each for a steak, a bowl of grilled vegetables, and a glass of wine.
+The price was almost comparable to medium-priced Czech restaurants.
 But it was worth it.
 I never had such a good steak in my life.

 After the meal, we had to go to the bus station 8 km far from the city center to buy bus tickets to Chisinau.
 Retrospectively, we could buy them online, but websites are not in English and we were afraid to be scammed.
 No one wanted to use their debit card for paying.

 At the bus station, when it came to paying for tickers, I realized I don’t have my passport with me.
 Usually, I carry my passport in my backpack, but when traveling in a group, I am carrying it in my jacket pocket.
 And as I opened and closed pocket many times during the day to withdraw money, it might fell off.

 I started to panic and insisted to trackback to places we have been and search for my passport.
 We went back to Steakhouse but no luck.
 Another places, that came to my mind, were the dolphinarium or the beach walk.
 If it fell off there, then I am screwed.